arturshyshko/automyte/src/automyte/PLANS.md

 ## Guards

+1. Move guards and breakpoint and other basic tasks to tasks folder.
+Use contrib only for extension like libcst
 1. Think again about guards implementation, not exatly the fan of a base class
 1. Think about typing for guards
 1. Add ActOn task guard which accepts filters to filter files further?
 Like: